 Relevant story :

 A few years ago, somewhere around Lagos, I discussed with some folks.
-We discussed the quality of leadership that the Nigerian society needs to attain its full potential.
-This conversation led us to many other topics, including the inclusiveness of youths in government.
+We had conversations about the quality of leadership that the Nigerian society needs to attain its full potential.
+This conversation led us to many other topics, including the inclusiveness of youth in government.

-So, I mentioned that the Nigerian youths might as well have become busy with cyber crime, drug abuse, social media gossip, etc. Such minds can be dangerous with power.
-And in a decent society, for an excuse, would not take them seriously with responsibilities.
+So, I mentioned that the Nigerian youths might as well have become busy with cybercrime, drug abuse, social media gossip, etc., but it might be dangerous to trust such minds with power.
+And for a decent society, for an excuse would not take the youth seriously.

-I do cybercrime and I am not ashamed of it.
+I do cybercrime, and I am not ashamed of it.
 One of the folks said boldly to me.
-So I asked him why did he choose to do cybercrime.
+So I asked him why he chose cybercrime.
 In my head, I thought he would mention survival.
 Which I know could be the truth.
-But then he said he chose that path as a payback for the white man’s slave trade era.
+But then he said he chose that path as payback for the white man’s slave trade era.
 Wow!

-I asked him, when you get money from cybercrime what did you do with it?
+I asked him, When you get money from cybercrime, what do you do with it?
 He answered.
-I spoil myself, I buy Benz, Rolex, etc
+I spoil myself, I buy a Benz, a Rolex, etc

-I told him please do not fool yourself, brother.
+I told him Please do not fool yourself, brother.
 You have given the white man’s entrepreneur back what belongs to them.
-And you have been successfully enslaved with a wrong idea called I pass my neighbor.
+And you have been successfully enslaved by a wrong idea called I pass my neighbor.